H0lwin/phonix_page/DEPLOYMENT_CHECKLIST.md

 If you encounter a "Row size too large" error when migrating to MySQL, follow these steps:

-1. The project includes custom migrations (0011 and 0012) that address this issue by breaking down the large migration into smaller parts.
+1. The project includes custom migrations (0014-0018) that address this issue by splitting the large migration into smaller parts.

 2. Apply the migrations:
    ```bash